Nominations now open! They will close in:

 What is a 'committee member'?

 Student groups are as successful as they are because of dedicated students who volunteer to be committee members and lead student groups around campus.
-Committee members are student volunteers who lead student groups.
-They work alongside us to make sure that all the behind-the-scenes efforts are completed swiftly.

 Students chatting during elections